Symplectic structures on stratified pseudomanifolds: -stratified pseudomanifolds

 This subsection aims to a cohomological study of smooth stratified pseudomanifolds.
 We keep the notational conventions of the subsection above.
 Let $\mathcal{X}=(X,\mathcal{S}_{X},\C^{\infty}_{X})$ be a smooth stratified pseudomanifold.
 In contrast to smooth manifolds, the object $T^{\ast}X$ does not admit any smooth structure in a obvious way.
 This implies that $T^{\ast}X$ and its exterior products $\wedge^{k}T^{\ast}X$ are not fit to define \lq\lq differential forms" on $X$.
 However, from a $\mathcal{C}^{\infty}$-algebro-geometric point of view, as a local $\mathcal{C}^{\infty}$-ringed space $(X,\C^{\infty}_{X})$, the cotangent sheaf and the sheaves of $\mathcal{C}^{\infty}$-K\"{a}hler differential forms contain the most fundamental geometric information of $X$.

 According to the de Rham cohomology theory of local $\mathcal{C}^{\infty}$-ringed spaces in Appendix \ref{alg-pre}, we get a sheaf complex over $X$:

 Note that the structure sheaf $\C^{\infty}_{X}$ is \emph{fine} (Theorem \ref{fine}).
 The sheaf of $\mathcal{C}^{\infty}$-K\"{a}hler differential $p$-forms $\Omega^{p}_{X}$ is also fine since it is a sheaf of $\C^{\infty}_{X}$-modules.
-As a result, applying the global section functor to \eqref{fine-de-com-X} gives rise to a new complex called the \emph{de Rham complex of $\mathcal{C}^{\infty}$-K\"{a}hler differential forms}:
+As a result, applying the global section functor to \eqref{fine-de-com-X} gives rise to the \emph{de Rham complex of $\mathcal{C}^{\infty}$-K\"{a}hler differential forms}:

 Denote the cohomology of \eqref{dR-com-X} by $\mathrm{H}^{\ast}_{\DR}(X)$.
 Recall the definition of $\mathcal{C}^{\infty}$-algebraic de Rham cohomology of local $\mathcal{C}^{\infty}$-ringed spaces in Appendix \ref{alg-pre}.
 Thanks to the \emph{fineness} of the terms in \eqref{fine-de-com-X}, the hypercohomology of \eqref{fine-de-com-X} is isomorphic to the cohomology of the complex \eqref{dR-com-X} and therefore it follows